In Summary

 I pay attention to three dimensions of hair in clinical assessment: density, texture and luster, and the rate and pattern of change over time.

-Density loss that follows the typical androgenetic pattern — temple recession, crown thinning — has a strong constitutional component in Korean medicine, corresponding to kidney Jing depletion that is accelerated by the constitutional predispositions of certain body types.
-This pattern requires attention to the underlying kidney system, not simply to androgen blockade at the scalp level.
+Density loss that follows the typical androgenetic pattern — temple recession, crown thinning — has, in the Korean medicine reading, a constitutional component corresponding to kidney Jing depletion that may be accelerated by the predispositions of certain body types.
+This pattern is approached through attention to the underlying kidney system as well as, where appropriate, conventional options at the scalp level.

 Texture and luster changes are often more diagnostically useful than density alone.
-Hair that has become dry, brittle, and dull without significant thinning typically indicates blood deficiency or Yin deficiency — the body is producing hair but not adequately nourishing it.
-This pattern is common in women with chronic menstrual blood loss, post-partum depletion, or the constitutional Yin deficiency that is common in thin, driven individuals who chronically under-rest.
+Hair that has become dry, brittle, and dull without significant thinning often points to blood deficiency or Yin deficiency — the body producing hair but not adequately nourishing it.
+This pattern is common in women with chronic menstrual blood loss, post-partum depletion, or the Yin deficiency seen in thin, driven individuals who chronically under-rest.

 Premature graying deserves specific mention.
-Korean medicine associates early graying with kidney Jing exhaustion and with the chronic heat that depletes Yin — a pattern sometimes called “fire burning out the Jing.”
-In clinical practice, premature graying in a patient in their thirties or early forties, particularly combined with other kidney deficiency indicators (low back weakness, diminished libido, tinnitus, or poor recovery from exertion), is a reliable marker of constitutional depletion that warrants proactive attention.
+Korean medicine associates early graying with kidney Jing exhaustion and with chronic heat that depletes Yin — a pattern sometimes described as “fire burning out the Jing.”
+In practice, premature graying in someone in their thirties or early forties, particularly combined with other kidney deficiency indicators (low back weakness, diminished libido, tinnitus, or poor recovery from exertion), can be a useful marker of constitutional depletion worth proactive attention.

 The Cosmetic-Clinical Gap

-Modern medicine treats hair primarily as a cosmetic concern — hair loss is addressed with minoxidil, finasteride, or transplantation, all of which work at the local level without addressing systemic factors.
-Korean medicine approaches hair as a systemic indicator — treatment targets the constitutional pattern that is producing the hair changes, with the expectation that improving the systemic state will improve the hair as a downstream consequence.
+Modern medicine often treats hair primarily as a cosmetic concern — hair loss is addressed with minoxidil, finasteride, or transplantation, which work at the local level.
+Korean medicine approaches hair additionally as a systemic indicator — treatment targets the constitutional pattern thought to be producing the hair changes, with the expectation that improving the systemic state will help the hair as a downstream consequence.

-Both approaches have their place.
-But patients who seek only local hair treatment for what is fundamentally a constitutional depletion problem — and who remain chronically overworked, sleep-deprived, and constitutionally stressed while applying topical treatments — are addressing the expression of the problem while leaving its source untouched.
+Both approaches have their place, and they can be combined.
+But a patient who seeks only local hair treatment for what is partly a constitutional depletion problem — and who remains chronically overworked, sleep-deprived, and constitutionally stressed while applying topical treatments — is addressing the expression of the problem while leaving part of its source untouched.

 Beautiful hair, in both evolutionary and Korean medicine terms, is not something that can be convincingly manufactured at the scalp level when the body that grows it is depleted.
-It is the surface expression of systemic vitality — and that is where the meaningful work is done.
+It is, in large part, the surface expression of systemic vitality — and that is where much of the meaningful work is done.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.